syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/dimensions.md

 ## In percentage

-By setting value in percentage, heat map gets its dimension with respect to its container.
-For example, when the height is ‘50%’, heat map rendered to half of the container height.
+By setting value in percentage, heatmap gets its dimension with respect to its container.
+For example, when the height is ‘50%’, heatmap rendered to half of the container height.

 {% if page.publishingplatform == "aspnet-core" %}